 Thank you to the saints at St. Silas Lutheran Church, North Liberty, IA for their input and their desire to learn about the estate of marriage.
 Thank you to Mr. Samuel Moore, Rev. David Kuhfal, Rev. Matthew Rueger, Rev. Andrew Packer, Mr. Mike Mellencamp, and Rev. Russell Fitch for their suggestions and proofreading.
 Thank you to Mr. Matthew Carver for recommending some of the wedding hymns included in Appendix B, and for allowing me to use his altered translation of Gerhardt's marriage hymn.
-Thank you to The Brothers of John the Steadfast for help in distributing this book.
+Thank you to Steadfast Lutherans for help in distributing this book.